-New Students: If you did not have to file a tax return for 2017 you will be able to complete a "Student's Non-tax Filer's Statement" on line when you are logged into IDOCS.
+New Students: If you did not have to file a tax return for 2023 you will be able to complete a "Student's Non-Tax Filer's Statement" on line when you are logged into IDOC.

-Returning students who received Columbia based aid in 2018-19 and who did not file a 2017 tax return will be able to complete a "Student's Non-tax Filer's Statement" on line when you are logged into IDOCS.
+Returning students who received Columbia need based aid in 2024-25 and who did not file a 2023 tax return will be able to complete a "Student's Non-Tax Filer's Statement" on line when you are logged into IDOCS.
+Those students notified by our office that they don't need to complete the CSS Profile and did not file a tax form can submit a "Why I Did Not File A Tax Form" here.

-Returning students who had not applied for Columbia aid in 2018-2019 and who complete the CSS Profile and did not file a tax return for 2017 will be able to complete a "Student's Non-tax Filer's Statement" on line when you are logged into IDOCS.
+Returning students who had not applied for Columbia aid in 2024-2025 and who complete the CSS Profile and did not file a tax return for 2023 will be able to complete a "Student's Non-Tax Filer's Statement" on line when you are logged into IDOCS.

-Note: We may make tentative aid offers to entering students without complete tax information.
-However, they are subject to change based on a Financial Aid Officer's review when complete 2017 IRS tax forms and any additional requested documentation are received.
+Note: We may make tentative financial aid offers to entering students without complete tax information.
+However, they are subject to change based on a Financial Aid Officer's review when complete 2023 IRS tax forms and any additional requested documentation are received.